-Ken C. Joseph, Esq. is a managing director of Financial Services Compliance and Regulation practice at Kroll (Duff & Phelps rebranded as Kroll in 2021), based in the New York office.
-He is also a fellow of the Kroll Institute, providing thought leadership on a variety of financial services and regulatory matters, as well as Head of the firm’s Cryptocurrency Task Force.
+He is also a fellow of the Kroll Institute, providing thought leadership on a variety of financial services and regulatory matters, as well as head of the firm’s Cryptocurrency Task Force.
 Ken focuses on serving clients who need informed and proven strategies to successfully navigate a broad spectrum of threats arising from investigations, compliance examinations, litigation, and crisis scenarios.
+At Kroll, Ken has provided expert testimony and reports on various regulatory compliance and enforcement matters, counseled on multiple high-profile investigations, advised SEC-registered entities on ESG policies and practices, conducted due diligence in the context of M&A transactions, and guided innovators on various digital currency structures and proposed offerings.
 He has a unique combination of front-line expertise and experience in U.S. securities law, regulatory compliance, and corporate governance.
-He served with distinction for a total of over 21 years at the U.S. Securities and Exchange Commission, including service as one of the inaugural supervisors in the division of enforcement’s specialized Asset Management Unit, and most recently as a Senior Officer in the Commission’s Office of Compliance Inspections and Examinations.
+Ken served with distinction for a total of over 21 years at the U.S. Securities and Exchange Commission, including service as one of the inaugural supervisors in the Division of Enforcement’s specialized Asset Management Unit, and most recently as a Senior Officer in the Commission’s Division of Examinations (f/k/a as the Office of Compliance Inspections and Examinations).
 He has investigated, supervised, and resolved numerous complex and high-profile cases involving a wide variety of alleged misconduct by market professionals, other individuals, and by public and private entities.

 Ken’s extensive docket of cases and compliance examinations at the SEC included allegations and/or findings of breaches of the anti-fraud provisions, fiduciary duty, disclosure, custody and compliance requirements, as well as the anti-corruption, data privacy and cybersecurity obligations under the federal securities laws.
 In total, his enforcement and examination matters on behalf of the SEC resulted in the payment of over $1 billion in monetary relief to shareholders, investors, and clients.
 He was responsible for conducting numerous parallel investigations and successful actions in conjunction with federal, state, and local law enforcement authorities.
 And, he led his team’s response to regulatory concerns involving reinsurance products, special purpose vehicles, credit default swaps, auction rate securities, cyber-intrusions, Brexit, high-yield bonds, fee and expense allocations, undisclosed conflicts, and share class selection, among others.
 While at the SEC, Ken served in leadership positions on several governance committees, including the National Exam Program’s Executive Committee and as co-chair of the Risk and Exam Process Committee, where he helped develop national and local examination initiatives and priorities.
 He also served on the Risk Analytics Committee and contributed to the development of technology solutions to improve his program’s analytical capabilities, efficiency, and techniques used to identify actual or potential misconduct.